Architecting the Software Developer Experience

 Specialized in the Formal Semantics of Computer Programs under Patrick Cousot.

 in introductory university-level classes.

-High-school and university-level student
+High-school then university-level studies

 at the Lycée Louis-Le-Grand (Paris).

 Mission Statement: Contributing Vision to Software Development